Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/week-06-pki-diagnostic/submissions/broken-chain/lab-02-broken-chain.md

 What I found:

 This step confirmed that the leaf certificate itself was not the main problem.
 The failure happened because OpenSSL could not build a path from the leaf certificate to a trusted root without the missing intermediate.
 Once the intermediate was supplied, validation completed successfully.
+The -untrusted flag allows OpenSSL to use the provided intermediate certificate for chain building without adding it to the trusted root store.
+This enables testing whether the certificate chain would validate correctly if the server included the intermediate certificate.

 Step 4 — Check Revocation and Trust